tomybolanos/RepData_PeerAssessment1/PA1_template.md

 ```

-## Use ggplot for making the histogram
+## Use hist for making the histogram

 ```r